fahlmant/osd-network-validator/README.md

 # osd-network-validator
-A implementation of the egree network-verifier for osd-network-verifier in Rust
+A implementation of the egress network-verifier for osd-network-verifier in Rust